600 full- and part-time students from 20 states and 10 countries

 Visit the Student Activities page.

 Offers credit and non-credit programs for professional development and/or career change.
-Individuals may increase knowledge and enhance skills through independent study, conferences, seminars, microcomputer workshops and certificate programs.
+Individuals may increase knowledge and enhance skills through independent study, conferences, seminars, certificate programs.
 Continuing Education also provides management development and technical training for local business and industry, and is also a portal to Penn State's other outreach and research capacities.

 Visit the Continuing Education page.